ska-sa/katpoint/doc/math_pointing.rst

 pointing.
 Specifically, the source is perceived to be higher in elevation than it actually is.
 This section focuses on the pointing aspect of refraction.

-Fringe Finder, KAT-7 and even MeerKAT currently focus on the measurement of centimeter-wavelength signals using dishes with a diameter of approximately 15 metres, which implies a beamwidth of the order of one degree of arc.
+KAT-7 and MeerKAT currently focus on the measurement of centimeter-wavelength signals using dishes with a diameter of approximately 15 metres, which implies a beamwidth of the order of one degree of arc.
 Since the maximum refraction offset is of the order of half a degree at the horizon, this lessens the need for highly accurate refraction models [Mangum1]_, which is a bigger problem for arrays like ALMA.

 At radio frequencies up to about a terahertz, refractive bending is independent of frequency and antenna location, and depends instead on the ambient weather